 Some people actually use coffee deliberately as a laxative and it can indeed stimulate the process of peristalis that sends us to the bathroom.
 The problem is, coffee appears to stimulate gastric emptying of the stomach before food has a chance to properly digest.
 The acidic stomach contents are dumped into the small intestine too early and may cause injury or inflammation to the very place that is supposed to be absorbing most of the nutrients to keep us alive and healthy.
 And more undigested food usually equals more flatulence problems.

 The laxative effect of coffee is so strong in some people it has been observed only four minutes after drinking it.
 Decaffeinated coffee has been shown to have the same effect so researchers don’t think caffeine is solely responsible.
-Another mark against decaf unfortunately.
+Another mark against decaf coffee for stomach problems and gas unfortunately.

 5. Diuretic Properties